dockersamples/workshop-agentic-compose/README.md

 > [!IMPORTANT]
 > When asked to run commands in the workshop, you will use the terminal **inside** this VS Code environment.

-## Workshop materials

-Once you have the workshop environment up and running, you can